pureconfig/pureconfig/docs/src/main/tut/error-handling.md

 `ConfigConvert`s, you're recommended to use the provided case classes.

-The `ConfigReaderFailure` class has an optional location field that can be used to point to the physical location of a `ConfigValue` that raised an error.
+The `ConfigReaderFailure` class has an optional location field that can be used to point to the file system location of a `ConfigValue` that raised an error.
 When using the `ConfigReaderFailure` sealed family of case classes, you can use the `ConfigValueLocation.apply(cv: ConfigValue)` method to automatically create an optional location from a `ConfigValue`.

 If we load a config and try to load a missing key: